ottozastrow/indexAnyFrontend/standlet/docs/docs/making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movement/Article 10 - General obligations of manufacturers.md

-manufacturers shall immediately inform the competent authorities of the Member&nbsp;States in which they made the device available and, where applicable, the notified body that issued a certificate for the device in accordance with Article&nbsp;56, in particular, of the non-compliance and of any corrective action taken.</p>
+manufacturers shall immediately inform the competent authorities of the Member&nbsp;States in which they made the device available and, where applicable, the notified body that issued a certificate for the device in accordance with [[Article&nbsp;56](../conformity assessmentArticle 56 - Certificates of conformity.md)](../conformity assessmentArticle 56 - Certificates of conformity.md), in particular, of the non-compliance and of any corrective action taken.</p>
    <p class="norm">13.&nbsp;&nbsp;Manufacturers shall have a system for
 recording and reporting of incidents and field safety corrective actions